chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 });
 ```

-You can view these information in the sidepanel of a conversation.
+You can view this information in the side panel of a conversation.

-To delete a custom attribute, use `deleteConversationCustomAttribute` as follows
+To delete a custom attribute, use `deleteConversationCustomAttribute` as follows.

 ```js
 window.$chatwoot.deleteConversationCustomAttribute("productName");